Volunteer - TMU Orientation Crew

 - Free food, volunteer t-shirt, and other swag items.

-As a member of the Ryerson Orientation Crew, you will be assisting the Orientation Team with executing dozens of events and programs for over 9,000 incoming students.
+As a member of the TMU Orientation Crew, you will be assisting the Orientation Team with executing dozens of events and programs for over 9,000 incoming students.

 For our programming, volunteers: